mininet/mininet.github.com/source/walkthrough/index.markdown

 ### Remote Controller

-Note: this step is not part of the default walkthrough; only attempt if you have a controller running outside of the VM, such as on the VM host, or a different physical PC.
+Note: this step is not part of the default walkthrough; it is primarily useful if you have a controller running outside of the VM, such as on the VM host, or a different physical PC.

 When you start a Mininet, each switch can be connected to a remote controller - which could be outside the VM and on your machine, or anywhere in the world.